FullQueueDeveloper/FullQueueDeveloper/README.md

 ### Swish & Sh

 [Swish](https://github.com/FullQueueDeveloper/Swish) is a Swift script running tool.
-Easily run Swift packages in a supporting relative dir named Swish

 Swish pairs nicely with [Sh](https://github.com/FullQueueDeveloper/Sh) to run shell commands and process shell output from your Swift scripts.

-For a full example of using Swish, Sh, and ShXcrun on your iOS project, please see https://github.com/FullQueueDeveloper/SwishExampleiOSProject
+This pull request https://github.com/0xOpenBytes/ios-base/pull/14 really shows off the power of scripting in Swift.
+Run `swish screenshots` to run the UI test target, taking screenshots, and processing them with `CoreGraphics` and `AVFoundation` to prepare the screenshots for the App Store and publishing to a website

 ### FQAuth

 An open-source Sign-in with Apple server.
 [FullQueueDeveloper/FQAuth](https://github.com/FullQueueDeveloper/FQAuth) is the main server and middleware.

-### Sample usage
+#### Sample usage

 - [Sample iOS app](https://github.com/FullQueueDeveloper/FQAuth-Sample-iOS)
 - [Sample Vapor microservice](https://github.com/FullQueueDeveloper/FQAuth-Sample-Microservice)

+## Apps

 ## Links